the-code-experiments/experiment-rnn/docs/README.md

 * A special kind of RNN, which is capable of learning long-term dependencies.
 They are explicity designed to avoid long-term dependency problem.

-* Here is how the network looks
+* Here is how the network looks like

 <img src="LSTM3-chain.png" alt="LSTM network" />